 If left untreated, syphilis can even incite damage to the brain, nervous system and blood infections.
 There have also been unfortunate cases where syphilis has been fatal as well.
 Syphilis is a prevalent disease in the United States.
 For instance, in 2015, the rates of syphilis in both sexes showed considerable augmentation in every region of the country.

-Initial stages of syphilis are identified by small and largely innocuous sores.
+Small and largely innocuous sores identify initial stages of syphilis.
 These sores may induce an inflammation in the lymph nodes.
 If patients do not seek immediate medical attention, a skin rash may develop, usually on their hands and feet.

 (Genital) Herpes